 1. Write a dynamic profile summarizing your administrative assistant qualifications

 The Profile section is where you give the hiring manager a concise summary of your skills and experience.
 It should highlight what makes you an excellent fit for the role and entice the manager’s interest so they keep reading.
-In most cases you’ll want to give the number of years of administrative experience you have.
-You may also want to mention your past work environment (such as a healthcare office or small business) if it aligns with your goals.
+In most cases, indicate the number of years of administrative experience you have.
+You may also want to mention your past work environment (such as a health care office or small business) if it aligns with your goals.
 This is also a good place to include a short list of your technical proficiencies, such as Microsoft Office or Google Suite.

 Senior-Level Profile Example

-Administrative Professional with 10+ years of advancement and experience.
+Administrative professional with over 10 years of advancement and experience.
 Diligent and organized assistant with expert Microsoft Office skills and a strong service mindset.

 Entry-Level Profile Example